Derolik666/Bayesian_Stats_Project/README.md

 linear regression problem, two genres stand out and have been "competed" for decades, which are Bayesian and Frequentist.
 In this project, I aim to build a linear regression model to predict NBA players' salaries from both the Bayesian approach and the Frequentist approach.
-To be more specic, I want to study the dierence between the two approaches in terms of the result and the interpretations of the parameters.
+To be more specific, I want to study the difference between the two approaches in terms of the result and the interpretations of the parameters.
 In the next section, I am going to give a brief introduction to the data I collected for this project and the data preprocessing I have done.